G.I.T.: Get It Together: Notability

 G.I.T.: Get It Together was the first album to feature lead singer Michael's noticeable growth spurt, now with a slightly deeper, full-fledged tenor singing voice, as he was 14 when the album was recorded and 15 when it came out.
-The overall sound of the group changed as well.
+The overall group's sound changed as well.
 It was also on this album that he first employed what became known as his "vocal hiccup", notably on the song "It's Too Late to Change the Time".
-As Motown frowned on any sort of control being relinquished to the group, Michael semi-retired the hiccup until his solo career began in earnest at Epic Records with Off the Wall in 1979.
+As Motown frowned on any relinquishment of control to the group, Michael semi-retired the hiccup until his solo career began in earnest at Epic Records with Off the Wall in 1979.

-Get It Together was one of the earliest albums to experiment with a disco sound, released at a time before the genre was mainstream.
+Get It Together was one of the earliest albums to experiment with a disco sound, released before the genre was mainstream.
 The album was a breakaway from the group's bubblegum soul sound as they came up with a more funk-oriented album similar to the Temptations' Norman Whitfield-produced albums.
 Two of Whitfield's Temptations songs — "You Need Love Like I Do (Don't You)" and "Hum Along and Dance"— appeared on Get It Together.
-Whitfield's group the Undisputed Truth also recorded the original version of "Mama, I Got A Brand New Thing (Don't Say No)", which appears here in a 7-minute long version with all of the Jacksons singing.
+Whitfield's group, the Undisputed Truth, also recorded the original version of "Mama, I Got A Brand New Thing (Don't Say No)", which appears here in a 7-minute-long version with all of the Jacksons singing.

 The sequence of songs was also carefully arranged for Get It Together.
 There was no silence separating one song from the other.
-Each track flowed together thematically, a technique borrowed from Stevie Wonder's landmark album Music of My Mind, released the year prior.
+Each track flowed together thematically, a technique borrowed from Stevie Wonder's landmark album Music of My Mind, released the year before.

-The title track, "Get It Together", was a modest pop hit for the group reaching No. 28, while the album-closing "Dancing Machine" became a smash pop hit, reaching No. 2 on the pop chart and briefly restoring the Jackson 5 back to their former success.
+The title track, "Get It Together", was a modest pop hit for the group, reaching No. 28, while the album-closing "Dancing Machine" became a smash pop hit, reaching No. 2 on the pop chart and briefly restoring the Jackson 5 to their former success.

-Get It Together was also the first Jackson 5 album to feature all five Jackson brothers sharing lead vocals, giving the album a more group unified aura.
-Marlon, in particular, is prominently featured on "Mama, I Got A Brand New Thing" and Jackie and Tito lead the brothers through "Hum Along and Dance".
+Get It Together was also the first Jackson 5 album to feature all five Jackson brothers sharing lead vocals, giving it a more unified group aura.
+Marlon, in particular, is prominently featured on "Mama, I Got A Brand New Thing," and Jackie and Tito lead the brothers through "Hum Along and Dance".
 Jackie released a solo album a month later.
 In addition, the album did not feature production or songwriting from any of the now-disbanded Corporation.
 Motown head Berry Gordy, a member of the Corporation, was busy expanding his Motown empire into movie ventures.

-The album was arranged by Arthur G. Wright, David Blumberg and James Anthony Carmichael.
+The album was arranged by Arthur G. Wright, David Blumberg, and James Anthony Carmichael.

-In November, 1969, Motown Records released a similarly titled album G.I.T. on Broadway by Diana Ross and the Supremes and The Temptations.
+In November 1969, Motown Records released a similarly titled album, G.I.T. on Broadway, by Diana Ross and the Supremes and The Temptations.